-The National Environmental Policy Act (NEPA) establishes requirements that federal agencies must meet to make well-informed decisions on proposed activities.
+The National Environmental Policy Act (NEPA) establishes requirements that federal agencies must make well-informed decisions on proposed activities.
 The decisions must be based on alternatives that consider, in part, detailed information concerning potential significant environmental impacts.
 To minimize environmental impacts from Pantex Plant operations, proposed activities are reviewed for NEPA requirements.

 At Pantex, the NEPA process is initiated by completing a NEPA Review Form (NRF).
-The NRF includes a description of the proposed action, and subject matter experts review for potential environmental concerns.
+The NRF includes a description of the proposed action and subject matter experts review for potential environmental concerns.
 The NRF is used to determine which level of NEPA documentation will be required, if any.
 The levels of NEPA documentation range from internal reviews that tier off previously approved NEPA documents, categorical exclusions, environmental assessments (EA), and environmental impact statements (EIS).
 Implementation Guidance for DOE Policy on Documentation and Online Posting of Categorical Exclusion Determinations: NEPA Process Transparency and Openness, October 16, 2009, mandates that all determinations for categorical exclusions involving classes of actions listed in Appendix B to Subpart D of the DOE's NEPA regulations, 10 CFR §1021 be published online.

 Every five years, the DOE is required to evaluate Site-wide EISs (SWEIS) by means of a Supplement Analysis (SA).
 Based on the SA, DOE determines whether the existing SWEIS remains adequate, or whether to prepare a new SWEIS or supplement the existing SWEIS.
 The determination and supporting analysis will be made available in the appropriate DOE public reading room(s) or in other appropriate location(s) for a reasonable time.
-A contract was issued in 2011 to prepare the required SA.
+An SA was prepared in 2011-2012 and submitted to NPO for approval.

-In 2011, 9 Standard NRFs (Categorical Exclusion determinations), 37 Internal NRFs, and nine amendments were prepared and approved.
-Categorical Exclusion determinations for the nine Standard NRFs and three amendments were posted on the Pantex website.
+In 2012, three Standard NRFs (Categorical Exclusion determinations), 35 Internal NRFs, and seven amendments were prepared and approved.
+Categorical Exclusion determinations for the three Standard NRFs and two amendments were posted on the Pantex website.